1. The basis for selecting subjects

 - At the end of Winter term all students’ course choices are reviewed in light of their examination results and Semester 2 report.
 Letters of concern will be sent to appropriate students.

-- Students should also take advantage of the expertise of the Academic and Pathways advisor between receipt of the Semester 2 report and the start of Spring term to discuss potential changes.
-Parents are encouraged to be part of these discussions and are welcome to make an appointment with the IB Diploma Coordinator.
+- Students should also take advantage of the expertise of the Leader of Pathways and Partnerships between receipt of the Semester 2 report and the start of Spring term to discuss potential changes.
+Parents are encouraged to be part of these discussions and are welcome to make an appointment with the Leader of Pathways and Partnerships.

 Changes after the start of Year 11

 Course changes can be made once Year 11 studies have commenced and students have until Week 2 of Summer term to make final course changes.
-All changes are arranged in consultation with the IB Diploma Coordinator and/or the Dean of Teaching and Learning.
+All changes are arranged in consultation with their House Head.
 Any changes must also have the support of the course teacher.